fulminati/arduino-web-inject/README.md

 ### Windows

-This project require Python on your PC, plese visit this page <https://www.python.org/downloads/windows/>, the download and install the "Windows installer (64-bit)"
+This project require Python on your PC, plese visit this page <https://www.python.org/downloads/windows/>, then download and install the "Windows installer (64-bit)"

 Open a shell and type the following command